ytyulkinaxway/axway-open-docs/content/en/docs/apim_policydev/apigw_kps/how_to_use_kpsadmin_command.md

 ### KPS collection administration operations

-The `kpsadmin` operations for collection administration are as follows:
+The following are `kpsadmin` operations for collection administration:

 * **Clear All** : Clear all data in all tables in the collection.
 * **Backup All**: Back up all data in all tables in the collection.